Free shipping to Canada and the US for orders over $40

 There are many different types of coffee roasters – at Zavida, we primarily use perforated and solid drum roasters.
 The difference is perforated roasters recirculate heated air around the beans versus the heat being transferred directly through a solid drum.

-As we mentioned earlier, the color of a roast is accurately measured.
-We use a device called an Agtron instrument, which sounds like something out of a Transformers movie, to perform an analysis of the roast color using light to illuminate the surface of the coffee bean and measure the reflected energy.
+As we mentioned earlier, the colour of a roast is accurately measured.
+We use a device called an Agtron instrument, which sounds like something out of a Transformers movie, to perform an analysis of the roast colour using light to illuminate the surface of the coffee bean and measure the reflected energy.
 Although it varies, think of a scale from 0 to 100, with 0 being completely black and 100 being white.
 A dark roasted coffee would end up around the 30 point range.

 It is very important to heat up the roasters before the coffee beans are introduced.
 It’s the same concept as preheating the oven before throwing in your pizza.
 Throwing coffee beans into a cold roaster makes them insecure – and we don’t want that!